What Planning Permission Do I Need for a Garage Extension?

 Any new electrics you plan to install in your garage conversion will need to be inspected and certified by someone who is part of an approved certification scheme.

 If you’re making significant changes to the external or internal walls of your garage, then there are plenty of regulations you may need to take into account.
 There needs to be adequate separation between the new habitable space and the remaining space, and there may also be sound insulation issues to consider.
-If you’re removing a wall, you need to be sure this can be done safely.
+If you’re removing a wall, you need to be sure this can be done safely and structurally.

 What to do?

 And lastly, some more good news.
-If you’re planning on extending and converting your garage and are worried about planning permission, the best thing you can do is involve a reputable, professional builder in your plans as early as possible.
+If you’re planning on extending and converting your garage and are worried about planning permission, the best thing you can do is involve a reputable, professional company in your plans as early as possible.
 Why not give us a call today and tell us about your project!